-Learn how to make mason jar tissue holders in a few different decorative styles to use in your home or to make as a gift.
+This mason jar tissue holder DIY will show you how to create a few decorative styles to use in your home or as pretty handmade gifts.

-If you are looking for an easy gift to make you may love this easy mason jar tissue holder craft.
-They are super easy to create and today I'm sharing a few different styles to choose from.
+If you are looking for an easy gift to make or something to spruce up your powder room, you may love this easy mason jar tissue holder craft.
+They are super easy to create, and today, I'm sharing a few different styles to choose from.

 This post contains some affiliate links (that means if you make a purchase after clicking a link, there's no additional cost to you, but I will earn a very small commission. ) i.e. as an Amazon Associate, I earn from qualifying purchases.
 Click here to read my full disclosure policy.